mjordan/islandora_solution_pack_xml/README.md

 Objects managed by this module cannot be loaded using the [Islandora Batch](https://github.com/Islandora/islandora_batch), but a custom Drush-based loader is available in the `modules` subdirectory.
 Its README provides details on preparing content and ingesting it.

+## Using Contexts

+The [Islandora Simple XML Context](https://github.com/mjordan/islandora_solution_pack_xml/tree/7.x/modules/islandora_simple_xml_context), included in the `modules` subdirectory, provides integration with the [Context](https://www.drupal.org/project/context) contrib module.
+More information is provided in its README file.

 ## Indexing XML content

 By default, all content is slurped into one field for simple search as it is with any other XML datastream, but it is possible to configure FedoraGSearch to index specific fields so they can be used in advanced search forms and in Solr-based metadata displays.
 To have FedoraGSearch do this: